-Learn how to make the easiest whole wheat pizza dough without kneading and with a very small amount of yeast.
-It has amazing flavor, can be made ahead, and requires zero kneading!
+Learn how to make the easiest Whole Wheat Pizza Dough without kneading.
+It has amazing flavor, can be made ahead, and stirs up so fast!

 ball-of-whole-wheat-pizza-dough-on-blue

-We have a weekly pizza night and full disclosure: My husband is in charge of that meal!
-Over the years, his dough has gotten better and better as he’s talked to friends who make a lot of pizza and read baking books.
-This method, which you can make ahead or on the same day, is easy and always delivers fantastic flavor and texture.
+We have a weekly pizza night, and this method for pizza dough—which you can make ahead or on the same day—is easy and always delivers fantastic flavor and texture.

 Ingredients You Need

-• Whole wheat flour: I like to use a mix of flours here so you get some of the added nutrition in whole wheat flour but the lightness of all-purpose.
+• Whole wheat and all-purpose flour: I like to use a mix of flours here so you get some of the added nutrition in whole wheat flour but the lightness of all-purpose.

 • Olive oil: Adding olive oil to homemade pizza dough helps it be pliable and very easy to work with.